LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/percent/README.md

 66.666664 percent
 ```

-Notice how because of the inherent imprecision of floating point numbers, that last value is slightly wrong.
+Notice how because of the inherent imprecision of floating point numbers, that last value is slightly wrong-- should be `66.666667 percent`.
+You also might get a slightly different answer (`66.666672`, for instance) depending on how you implement your solution.
-Should be `66.666667 percent`